-Weiler/Einstein is the second largest hospital of Montefiore Medical Center.
-Weiler has over 600 beds, and the Medical service is comprised of 230 beds on 6 units with 15 daily medical teams.
-At this site there are 45 hospitalists, 50 Physician Assistants, and rotating medicine residents and students.
-Medicine follows a geographic staffing model that allows for consistency, collaboration and coordinated care.
+Weiler is the second largest hospital of Montefiore Medical Center's Einstein campus.
+Weiler has over 600 beds, and the medical service is comprised of 230 beds on 6 units with 15 daily medical teams.
+At this site there are 45 hospitalists, 50 physician assistants, and rotating medicine residents and students.
+Medicine follows a geographic staffing model that allows for consistency, collaboration, and coordinated care.
 In addition to patient care, many of our hospitalists participate in quality improvement initiatives including CAUTI/CLABSI reduction and the Point of Care Ultrasound Program.

 Wakefield is a busy hospital with approximately 150 patients on the medicine service daily.
-We care for patients on general medicine and telemetry while also providing consultative services for other departments including Surgery, Psychiatry, OB/GYN, and Rehabilitation medicine.
-The focus includes providing high quality medical care, superior education, and mentorship to students from Albert Einstein Medical School and the 79 Internal Medicine Residents.
+We care for patients on general medicine and telemetry while also providing consultative services for other departments including surgery, psychiatry, OB/GYN, and rehabilitation medicine.
+The focus includes providing high quality medical care, superior education, and mentorship to students from Albert Einstein Medical School and the 79 internal medicine residents.
 In addition, our hospitalists lead quality improvement initiatives in areas that include C. diff, foley catheter infections, central line infections, telemetry optimization, throughput, readmission reduction, and enhancement of pre-operative assessments.
 At this site the Division of Hospital Medicine has 16 hospitalists and 22 physician assistants.
-Faculty are involved in all aspects of education with many in leadership positions in the residency program and medical school, including an Associate Program Director, Point-of-care-Ultrasound site director, 3rd Year Clerkship Site Director and a Sub-internship Site Director.
+Faculty are involved in all aspects of education with many in leadership positions in the residency program and medical school, including an associate program director, point-of-care-ultrasound site director, third year clerkship site director and a sub-internship site director.
 Hospitalists also lead faculty development programs, continuing education conferences, and grand rounds.

 Mount Vernon is a close-knit community hospital with hospitalists and physician assistants who are members of the larger health system Division of Hospital Medicine.
-The 5 hospitalists work as a team with 5 physician assistants to provide comprehensive inpatient care to patients on the general medical floor and telemetry unit.
+The five hospitalists work as a team with five physician assistants to provide comprehensive inpatient care to patients on the general medical floor and telemetry unit.
 The team cares for approximately 15 patients daily and closely collaborates with subspecialists and care management to coordinate safe, robust, and efficient discharge of patients back into the Mount Vernon community.
-Hospitalists also provide medical consultations for the psychiatry and surgical services which may include pre-operative risk assessment and supportive post-surgical management.
-In conjunction with the Emergency Department the hospitalists also evaluate and transfer critical patients to the larger campuses of Montefiore.
-Our hospitalists play an integral role in providing the highest quality of care, participating in quality projects, and optimizing operations within Mt.
-Vernon Hospital.
+Hospitalists also provide medical consultations for the psychiatry and surgical services, which may include pre-operative risk assessment and supportive post-surgical management.
+In conjunction with the emergency department the hospitalists also evaluate and transfer critical patients to the larger campuses of Montefiore.
+Our hospitalists play an integral role in providing the highest quality of care, participating in quality projects, and optimizing operations within Mount Vernon Hospital.